-You are born with your lifetime supply of eggs.
+Unlike men, who continually produce sperm, women are born with their lifetime supply of eggs.
 As you age, these eggs gradually decrease in both quality and quantity.

 The AMH test is useful if: